moq-wg/moq-transport/draft-ietf-moq-transport.md

 contain the highest Group and object ID known.

 0x04: The sender is a relay that cannot obtain the current track status from upstream.
-Subsequent fields contain the largest group and object ID known to the sender.
+Subsequent fields contain the largest group and object ID known.

 Any other value in the Status Code field is a malformed message.